10:30 am Sunday Worship

 Well, we are back in Luke 20 and the authority controversy that erupted in Israel.
 And so you can turn to Luke 20 to see this authority controversy that erupted in Israel when Jesus came to the Temple, reclaimed the Temple for God.
 Last week I got through half my points, which was more than half of my sermon, and so I chopped it off right in the middle.
 And I’ve been able to go back to the shorter part of that half of the sermon and expanded even longer than it ever was.
 So I don’t know if it’s a cause for weeping and gnashing of teeth or great rejoicing, but let’s start by reading the text.

 Luke chapter 20 verses 1 to 8 says this.
 “One day as Jesus was teaching the people in the Temple and preaching the gospel, the chief priests and the scribes with the elders came up and said to him, ‘Tell us by what authority you do these things or who is it that gave you this authority.’
 He answered them, ‘I also will ask you a question.
 Now tell me was the baptism of John from heaven or from man?’
 And they discussed it with one another saying, ‘If we say from heaven, he will say, ‘Why did you not believe him?’
-But if we say from man, all the people will stone us to death,’ for they’re convinced that John was a prophet.
+But if we say from man, all the people will stone us to death, for they’re convinced that John was a prophet.’
 So they answered that they did not know where it came from.
 And Jesus said to them, ‘neither will I tell you by what authority I do these things.’”

 Before we just launch into the text and pick up where we left off last time, I want to pause for a moment.
 Set this up by having you hear Jesus’ concern about spiritual authority.
-I want you to hear his concern about who it is you listen to, who it is you line up under, who it is you follow, who’s teaching you ingest and digest, and the most important voices in your life.
+I want you to hear his concern about who it is you listen to, who it is you line up under, who it is you follow, who’s teaching you, ingest and digest, and the most important voices in your life.
 We can hear this concern of authority all the way back from the Sermon on the Mount.

 So you can go to the end of Matthew Chapter 7 and take a look.
 As the Good Shepherd, Jesus is concerned about who you follow.
 He’s concerned about the voice or voices that you listen to.
 He’s concerned about whose life you watch, whose habits you imitate.
 So concern about spiritual authority, this isn’t a new thing for Jesus.
 It goes way back.
 It goes back to his teaching as Matthew records his teaching from his early ministry at the end of the Sermon on the Mount.

-And find your way to Matthew 7 and verse 15.
+Find your way to Matthew 7 and verse 15.
 Jesus says this, “Beware of false prophets who come to you in sheep’s clothing, but inwardly they are ravenous wolves.
 You will recognize them by their fruits.
 Are grapes gathered from thorn bushes or figs from thistles.
 So every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will recognize them by their fruits.”

-Twice there Jesus says, once at the beginning, once at the end, twice he says you will know them.
-And he’s referring to the false prophets, the false shepherds, the false teachers.
+Twice there Jesus says, once at the beginning, once at the end, twice he says you will know them and he’s referring to the false prophets, the false shepherds, the false teachers.
 You will know them, recognize them, by their fruits.
 You know what the challenging thing is about trees and fruits, about knowing a tree by its fruits?
 Accurate assessment requires close proximity over time.

 According to Jesus, it’s the same thing with teachers and teaching.
 And you know what makes that so difficult today?
 Our technology has allowed us to pay no attention to proximity.
 We don’t feel the need anymore to be close to anything or anybody.
 In fact, you can see sometimes we’ve seen this as a family before.
 You see families sitting at a restaurant, family of four, five, six, whatever.
 And each one of them has their cell phone out and they’re looking down at their phones, ignoring everybody who’s in their close proximity while they are connected to someone who is far, far away.